GiovanniPaoloGibilisco/spark-log-processor/README.md

 Note that the spark event log directory can also be on another file system like hdfs (e.g. hdfs://user/logs) In order to build the DAG from from the logs the latest development versionof Spark (1.4.0.snaphot) should be used.

-The tool accepts 3 parameters:
-* the path to the log file `-i --inputFile`
-* the path to the output folder `-o --outputFile`
-* the optional flag `-l` can be used to run the tool in a local instance of spark istead of using a cluster
+Use parameter `-u --usage` to show the Usage Guide

-Once built has been built can be invoked by using spark-submit script
+Once built has been built can be invoked by using spark-submit script available in spark

 ## Build
 The tool can be built using Maven with

 `mvn clean package`

 it will generate a fat jar with all the needed dependencies